tensorflow/docs/site/en/api_docs/api_docs/python/tf/contrib/data/TFRecordDataset.md

 range(*args)
 ```

-Creates a `Dataset` of a step-separated range of values.
+Creates a `Dataset` of a step-separated range of values. (deprecated)

+THIS FUNCTION IS DEPRECATED.
+It will be removed in a future version.
+Instructions for updating:
+Use `tf.data.Dataset.range()`.

 For example: